kubesphere/website/content/en/docs/application-store/external-apps/deploy-tidb.md

    {{</ notice >}}

 4. On the **Chart Files** tab, you can view the configuration on the console directly or download the default `values.yaml` file by clicking the icon in the upper-right corner.
-Under **Versions**, select a version number from the drop-down list and click **Deploy**.
+Under **Versions**, select a version number from the drop-down list and click **Install**.

 5. On the **Basic Information** page, confirm the app name, app version, and deployment location.
 Click **Next** to continue.

-6. On the **App Settings** page, you can either edit the `values.yaml` file, or click **Deploy** directly with the default configurations.
+6. On the **App Settings** page, you can either edit the `values.yaml` file, or click **Install** directly with the default configurations.

 7. Wait for TiDB Operator to be up and running.